afunnydev/tinysociety/content/articles/2018-09-21-caboose-for-sale-yes-you-can-live-in-a-refurbished-train-wagon.md

 #### Caboose and Rail Car Sales Websites

 There are many websites to choose from that are dedicated to selling train cars and related materials.
 You can buy a caboose, a boxcar, or even a sterling rail.
-Some of these websites have full refurbished rail cars listed as well.
+Some of these websites have full refurbished railroad cars listed as well.
 The prices are a little higher, but you won’t have to wait for something to pop up on Craigslist.
 Here are a few websites to check out:

 * [Ozark Mountain Rail Car](https://ozarkmountainrailcar.com/index.php)
 * [Sterling Rail Inc.](http://www.sterlingrail.com/classifieds/index.php)